Dmitry-Demis/WPFPractice/README.md

 # WPFPractice

 ## v.
+1.0.4
+1. Adding closing with asking what to do when the button "X" is pressed

+## v.
 1.0.3
 1. Some changes with file.filter
 2. Asking about savings when you want to close an application